-If you are considering applying for a CCSF award for the 2017-2018 academic year, details will be posted in November 2016, with a deadline in early March 2017.
-Please read all the information provided on the Information for Students pages before proceeding with your application to ensure you are eligible and note that any forms or advice available on this site are subject to change before November 2016.
+If you are considering applying for a CCSF award for the 2017-2018 academic year, please note that the deadline for applications is 5pm Friday 3 March 2017.
+Please read all the information provided on the Information for Students page and its sub-pages before proceeding with your application.

 The CCSF congratulates students awarded scholarships for the 2016-2017 academic year.

 All the information you need to apply is available here.
 We strongly encourage you to plan ahead, as you will need to fill out an in-depth application form, provide a short CV, and provide proof of Canadian citizenship.
 You will also need to ask two referees to fill out a short questionnaire and provide reference letters.
 Shortlisted candidates will be invited to attend an interview in London.
 We wish you all the best with your application!

 “I am deeply honoured to have been selected by the CCSF.
 This award means a great deal to both my academic and professional advancement.
 It allows me to focus more on my doctoral studies by alleviating some of the financial costs associated with studying in the UK.
 Professionally, it connects me to a community of Canadians committed to promoting academic excellence and the betterment of our global society.
 My most sincere thanks to the CCSF and the Maple Leaf Trust for their investments into outstanding Canadian students studying in the UK.” – Tobey Berriault, 2016 CCSF Scholar